 It is generally agreed that people who misuse, or are addicted to the Internet have trouble fulfilling personal and professional obligations because of their online activities.
-Their use of the Internet can cause a strain on relationships
+Their use of the Internet can cause a strain on relationships with family, friends and work colleagues.
+It can also impact on their ability to

-Internet Addiction may also be called Computer Addiction, Problematic Internet Use (PIU), Internet Dependence, or Pathological Internet Use.
+Internet Addiction may also be called Computer Addiction, Problematic Internet Use, Internet Dependence, or Pathological Internet Use.